In my absence from blogging I’ve been dealing.

-Bean’s meltdowns the last while have been unpredictable and intense, her defiance even worse.
-She’s stressed as we are all stressed.
-She is aggressive, impatient, and angry.
-She’s scared and confused and hurt.
-If it isn’t enough that our lives have been turned upside down by the diabetes, and the “gluten challenge”, we then recently found out she has (all school year) been neglected and treated without any consideration for her autism or ADHD by her teacher.
-That two of her friends, her two “only” friends at school, pick on her.
+Bean is stressed as we are all stressed.
+She’s scared and confused and hurt, as we all are in this trying time.
+If it isn’t enough that our lives have been turned upside down by the diabetes, and the “gluten challenge”, we recently found out she has (all school year) been neglected and treated without any consideration or regard for her dietary restrictions, autism or ADHD by her teacher.
 That she feels different and the explanation of Asperger’s isn’t quite cutting it.
-She needs more than just a name, she needs an understanding and her own way to deal.
+She needs more than just a name to encompass it all.
+She needs understanding from her peers and the adults in her life and she needs to be able to create her own way to deal with her surroundings and function within the society we have laid out for her.

 To add to her feelings of exclusion over the course of the school year Bean has, several times, been left out without any care or consideration for her feelings, because her teacher (I’ll refer to her as ‘Mrs. Twit’) has given everybody candy in the classroom, or hot chocolate, but nothing to her because of her food intolerances.
 This would be great if it were a matter of Bean not being able to eat anything good ever.
 But Bean can eat substitutes for the treats her class mates are having and I have stated and stressed on numerous occasions that if I’m informed of the class treat I will bring in a suitable replacement for Bean so she can partake.

 I was met with “well I don’t know how that will work – after all, we have to follow the curriculum and iPad’s only have games on them, not work sheets…”.
-Yes.
-That’s exactly why it will work for Bean, I thought, because they are math and spelling “games”.
+Well first off ipads don’t only have games on them…but YES, that’s exactly why it will work for Bean I thought.
+Math and spelling “games”can help Bean to learn.
 I asked if they don’t agree then with using iPads in this school – “Oh no!” she said “we love the use of ipads for our students” and then, and you’ll love this part, she added: “but Bean…well you know, she isn’t really what I would call “autistic”, I know you say she is, I mean, I know she is, but ipads are for children with severe autism.
 I mean like non-verbal autism.”
 “You mean ‘classic autism’?”
 I asked.
-“YES!” she responded, as if I had just saved her from digging herself further in.
+“YES!” she responded, as if I had just saved them from digging themselves further in.
 “For those who ‘really’ need it.”

 So, here is my daughter, D-streaming grade three.
-It is obvious she is very much at a grade one level in writing, reading comprehension and math and in desperate need of new or better resources to correct this.
+It is obvious she is not learning anything.
+Grade three is officially a bust.
 Yet they are pushing her through.
-Sweeping her issues under the rug so that these LD’s will eventually be somebody else’s problem.
+Sweeping her issues under the rug so that these LD’s they claim she has will eventually be somebody else’s problem.
 I can only assume it is because they can.
 As long as she can “get by” they will continue to impose on her an immense amount of “accommodations” and one on one time without actually helping her to learn how to learn and how to take that knowledge to improve and succeed in her future endeavours.
 All this, but that doesn’t qualify a need for her to perhaps be considered a better method to help her learn?
 An ipad that would most certainly advance her learning and her grade level.

 Is it because it would seem unfair to the other students?
 Do I give a shit?

 No, she doesn’t have “Classic Autism”, that’s true.
-Ya got me there VP.
+Ya got me there.

 I admit, the meeting with the Super and the VP was a positive one where we all agreed that this past year with Mrs. Twit has been a bust.
 And that Bean’s education will never be sacrificed for the idiocy of a teacher, this teacher, again.
 Not under my watch.
 Bean is now allowed the use of an iPad, and I will be sitting in on a class to make sure she is able to use it and follow the curriculum.